swlog/swlog.github.io/content/en/activities/oncampus/hackthon.md

 ---
-title: "전북대학교 컴퓨터 인공지능학부 WHO 회장"
+title: "President of WHO Club, Department of Computer & Artificial Intelligence, Jeonbuk National University"
-summary: "컴퓨터 인공지능학부 WHO 동아리 회장으로 활동하며, 2025 SW 오픈소스 해커톤 대회를 총괄하고 있습니다."
+summary: "Serving as the president of the WHO Club and overseeing the 2025 Open Source Software Hackathon at Jeonbuk National University."
 image:
   filename: "hackathon.jpg"
   focal_point: "Smart"